Flone-dnb/FWorldGenerator/README.md

 # Parameters

-You can configure the generator's parameters in the details tab.<br>
+You can configure the generator's parameters in the details tab (or through the "set" functions of the generator - see below).<br>
 <br>

 <h3>Preview</h3>